GRAVITATION

 Stars visible from the event horizon of a black holeall visible stars located between elevation \(-19.5^\circ\) and \(+90^\circ\), with an apparent diameter that decreases with the elevationall visible stars in the universe, with an apparent diameter that decreases significantly with the elevationin general relativity, all visible stars in the universe, from the event horizon of a black hole, appear « gathered » in a disk of elevation \(L_{crit}\simeq 21.1^\circ\).

-Observation and shape of the image of a star located « behind » a black hole on the axis passing through the observer and the center of the black holecondition: the observer must be at a sufficient distance from the black hole.
-The image of the star is then a very thin circle (« Newton circle© »)no condition on the distance between the observer and the event horizon of the black hole.
-The image of the star is a very thin circle (known as « Einstein ring »)in general relativity, the ring’s diameter is greater than that calculated in classical mechanics.
+Observation and shape of the image of a star located « behind » a black hole on the axis joining the observer and the center of the black holecondition: the observer must be at a sufficient distance from the black hole.
+The image of the star is then a very thin circle (« Newton’s circle© »)no condition on the distance between the observer and the event horizon of the black hole.
+The image of the star is a very thin circle (known as « Einstein’s ring »)in general relativity, the circle’s diameter is greater than that calculated in classical mechanics.

 Apocentre (photon emitted from \(r_{em}\) between \(R_s\) and \(\frac{3}{2}R_s\))no\(r_{apo}=\)